horo42/notes/Webery/OVERVIEW_OF_THE_MENTOR_PROGRAM.md

 - Be always available for questions.
 Be always ready to help.
 	- Be strict about [When and how to ask](GUIDE_FOR_MENTEES.md#when-and-how-to-ask)
 - Code reviews
 	- Don't fix their code!
-Tell them to fix it, tell them how to fix it!
+Ask them to fix it, tell them how to fix it!
 	- Review on the spot on Thursday afternoon about: Wednesday, Thursday
 	- Prepared review on Tuesday afternoon about: Friday, Monday, Tuesday
 - Weekly meetings on Friday with a survey
 	- Agree on a time, near the end of the day if possible
-	- Always be available, never be late, never reschedule if possible!
+	- Always be available, never be late, don't reschedule unless necessary!
 	- Take as little time or as long as the mentee requires
 	- Prepare questions and feedback (constructive, positive)
 		- Compare the answers every week.
 Measure!